Advanced Neurochemistry with Molecular Neurobiology

 Laboratory exercises (3 ECTS):

 Laboratory exercises are performed in groups of 2-3 students and are mandatory.
-The laboratory exercises focus on learning to culture cells and studying the effect of neurotrophic factors and apoptosis in the nervous system.
+The laboratory exercises focus on learning to culture cells and studying cell specification and neurite growth through image analysis.Project work (4 ECTS):

-b) perform a risk assessment for an experiment using the proposed protocol,
+b) perform a risk assessment for the experiment using the proposed protocol,

 Modules